-All undergraduate, degree-seeking students are eligible to declare the computer sciences certificate, except for students majoring in Computer Sciences, Electrical Engineering and/or Computer Engineering.
+All undergraduate, degree-seeking students are eligible to declare the computer sciences certificate, except for students majoring in Computer Sciences and Computer Engineering.

 To declare the computer sciences certificate, students must meet the following requirements: